OctopusDeploy/docs/docs/deployment-examples/deploying-packages/dynamically-selecting-packages.md

 You will need to organize a way to synchronize the package feeds so when you actually deploy your project, the appropriate packages are in the correct feeds.
 Octopus will not do this for you.
 :::

-### Different package for each environment or tenant
+### Different Package For Each Environment or Tenant

 You may want to build a different package for each environment and/or tenant.
 Again, we recommend avoiding this complexity where possible, but a good example of where it makes sense is when you are providing a tenanted service where each tenant can provide their own styles and assets.
 In this scenario you could build your common packages, and then build one package per-tenant containing their styles/assets, like this: